olivier-portal/olivier-portal/README.md

 - 🌱 I’m currently learning cybersecurity at La plateforme, Marseille, France

-- 👨‍💻 All of my projects are available at [https://www.design-portal.fr/](https://www.design-portal.fr/)
+- 👨‍💻 All of my design projects from my old jobs are available at [https://www.design-portal.fr/](https://www.design-portal.fr/)

 - 📫 How to reach me **olivier.portal@laplateforme.io**